hongyuchen1030/regridding-geom-benchmark/README.md

 This repository contains the code and input data used for all benchmarks in the manuscript
 **“Accurate and Robust Geometric Algorithms for Regridding on the Sphere.”**
-Everything needed to reproduce the figures in the paper is included here: input meshes, ill-conditioned test cases, and the benchmark scripts.

 If you have questions, feel free to contact: **hyvchen@ucdavis.edu**.
 ## Benchmark components